 Mental Health Counselors

-Counsel with emphasis on prevention.
-Work with individuals and groups to promote optimum mental and emotional health.
-May help individuals deal with issues associated with addictions and substance abuse; family, parenting and marital problems; stress management; self-esteem; and aging.
+Counsel and advise individuals and groups to promote optimum mental and emotional health, with an emphasis on prevention.
+May help individuals deal with a broad range of mental health issues, such as those associated with addictions and substance abuse; family, parenting, and marital problems; stress management; self-esteem; or aging.

 Mental Health Counselors -